SHINE-FBK/DIRHA_English_wsj/README.md

 You can download the data from the Linguistic Data Consortuim (LDC) website:

 The wsj part of the DIRHA English Dataset [1,2] is a multi-microphone acoustic corpus being developed under the EC project Distant-speech Interaction for Robust Home Applications ([DIRHA](https://dirha.fbk.eu/)).
 The corpus is composed of both real and simulated sequences recorded  with 32 sample-synchronized microphones in a domestic environment.
 The database contains signals of different characteristics in terms of noise and reverberation making it suitable for various multi-microphone signal processing and distant speech recognition tasks.
-The part of the dataset currently released (referred to as “development” set ) is composed of  6 native US speakers (3 Males, 3 Females) uttering  409 wsj sentences.
+The part of the dataset currently released is composed of  6 native US speakers (3 Males, 3 Females) uttering  409 wsj sentences.
 The current repository provides the related Kaldi recipe and the tools that are necessary to generate the training material for kaldi-based distant speech recognizer.

 In order to facilitate the use of this dataset for speech recognition purposes, a MATLAB script is released for data contamination of the original close-talking WSJ corpus (Data_Contamination.m).